Dave Chappelle just surprise-dropped his rawest Netflix special yet, inspired by George Floyd

 If any comedian would have something to say about that, it’s him.

-Chappelle has a history of providing some of the more acidic, necessary social breakdowns on race issues this century, whether through his sketch show or standup.
+Chappelle has a history of providing some of the more acidic, necessary social breakdowns on race issues this century, whether through his sketch show or stand-up.
 He’s also one of the few comics so thoroughly capable of off-the-cuff commentary that he could figure just out what to say about this moment while directly in the middle of this moment.
 Comedian Kenny DeForest recently recounted in an epic Twitter thread how Chappelle once popped in at a show days after Eric Garner was choked to death by police in Manhattan, and did a freewheeling, conversational set about whatever the crowd wanted to talk about.
 As it turned out, they wanted to talk about police brutality.

 Chappelle was more than ready to talk about it then—and he is now.
 But in 8:46, named after the length of time former officer Derek Chauvin knelt on George Floyd’s neck before he died, Chappelle provides context and commentary for everything that echoes around the brutality itself, including the culture of awkward celebrity responses.
 (And this was recorded well before yesterday’s eye-rolling PSA came into existence.)
 This is Chappelle at the rawest he’s ever allowed home audiences to see him; brutally honest, searingly emotional, documentary-level topical.
 It’s not all funny, of course.
 Much of it is quite intentionally unfunny, by necessity.
 But it’s exactly what Chappelle needed to get off his chest right now, and what a lot of his fans almost certainly needed to hear.